Platfinity™

 - Platfinity is an easy-to-use game creation tool that allows beginners to quickly make simple 2D platformers without needing programming knowledge.

-- The software provides a fun and engaging way to introduce game design concepts, making it suitable for children and those new to game development.
+- The software provides a fun and engaging way to introduce game design concepts to children and novice developers, with a drag-and-drop interface and built-in mechanics.

-- The lack of advanced features, such as scripting, combat mechanics, and a level-sharing system, significantly limits the creativity and complexity of the games that can be made.
+- The program suffers from a lack of advanced features, such as combat mechanics, collectibles, and the ability to add custom scripts, which limits the complexity of the games that can be created.

 The graphics in the game are described as basic and retro, with stock assets that may not appeal to everyone, but users appreciate the ease of importing custom graphics and sprites.
-While the built-in pixel editor allows for some creative freedom, the overall visual quality is considered less polished compared to classic titles like Jet Set Willy and Manic Miner.
-Users note that while the graphics are simple, the ability to customize and create unique visuals is a significant advantage for those willing to invest time and effort.
+While the built-in pixel editor allows for some creative freedom, the overall visual polish is considered lacking compared to classic titles like Jet Set Willy and Manic Miner.
+Users note that while the graphics are simple, the ability to customize and create unique levels is a positive aspect, despite some limitations in scripting and obstacle creation.

 “For nice visuals, there are foreground and background tiles.”